-Suprtool for HP-UX attempts to dynamically load the Eloquence routines.
-Suprtool requires two Eloquence libraries, namely: libimage3k.sl and libeqdb.sl.
-What Suprtool does is look for these libraries in two separate ways.
+Suprtool for HP-UX dynamically loads the required Eloquence and Oracle routines on startup.
+Suprtool requires two Eloquence libraries, namely: libimage3k.sl and libeqdb.sl. and one from Oracle, typically libclntsh.sl.
+The Oracle library is only loaded if you have the Oracle option enabled.

-First Suprtool looks for libeqdb.sl and libimage3k.sl in any of the directories named in the SHLIB_PATH.
-For example to insure that Suprtool resolves the library loads you can set the SHLIB_PATH system wide in your /etc/profile file in the following manner:
+Suprtool first looks for the libraries in any of the directories named in the SHLIB\PATH.
+For example to insure that Suprtool resolves the library loads you can set the SHLIB\PATH system wide in your /etc/profile file in the following manner:

-'''

-add SHLIB_PATH for Eloquence library search

-export SHLIB PATH=/opt/eloquence6/lib/pa11 32
+export SHLIB\PATH=/opt/eloquence6/lib/pa11\32:/opt/oracle/lib

-'''